 Ginger Premium

-To be honest, I am not sure why Ginger would cage the basic features in their premium version anyway; you can access it only if you pay for the subscription.
+To be honest, I am not sure why Ginger would cage the basic features in their premium version.
+You can only access them if you pay for the subscription.

 You can use Ginger Premium by